 The Student Service Center, located in the Plumley Complex on the Rome Campus, is open from 8:30 a.m. to 4:30 p.m.
 Monday-Friday.

-MVCC offers nearly 90 associate degree programs and more than 20 certificate programs.
+MVCC offers more than 90 associate degree and certificate programs.
 You can see all the degree and certificate programs here.

 No. MVCC is SAT/ACT optional; however, depending on your scores you may be exempt from all or parts of the placement test.
 Learn more.